MrCartoonology/modelsfromscratch/README.md

 ## Walk through
 ### Data
 The transformer runs on all the python files from the pytorch repo, from commit `7a0781eaadd178a88fca6af826bb4990044ba6c8 ` dated  `Mon May 5 11:44:28 2025 -0700`.

-If trying to re-create experiments, check out that commit.

 ## Run
 To run, edit the [config file](https://github.com/MrCartoonology/modelsfromscratch/blob/main/config/config.yaml)